Conservatives vs. Labour: Housing plans and proposals

 Conservative party

 The Conservative government's direction for the private rented sector is no secret.
-The Renters' Reform Bill, first revealed in 2019, is imminent.
+The Renters (Reform) Bill, first revealed in 2019, will be re-entered into parliament if the party is elected.

 Labour party